raspberrypilearning/three-text-tiles/en/step_1.md

 ![A page with three equal height tiles in the centre.
 Each tile has centred text.](images/three-tiles.PNG)

-The code example below creates three tiles of equal height.
+The code example creates three tiles of equal height.
 The text within the tile is centred on the x- and y-axis.

 + `xcenter` places the text in the centre horizontally
 + `ycenter` places the text in the centre vertically